riceissa/pandocfilters-examples/README.md

 When writing filters, printing out the abstract syntax tree using `-t native` or `-t json` on Pandoc is helpful.
 All a filter does it manipulate that JSON file to get another JSON file, which feeds back into Pandoc.
+The trick is to not mess up the JSON, because if you do Pandoc won't like it.

 For [Lua filters](http://pandoc.org/lua-filters.html), the same trick works, but there is no intermediate JSON step, so it takes more imagination to see